Picture of Mia Hill

 Why is my bunny not pooping in the litter box?

 If your bunny is not pooping in the litter box, it could be due to several possible causes.
-One issue could be the kind of litter you’re using; some bunny owners find that unscented, non-clumping clumping litter works best.
+One issue could be the kind of litter you’re using; some bunny owners find that unscented, non-clumping litter works best in their litter boxes.
 Also, make sure your bunny’s litter box is big enough; even if they can fit in the box, they still may not use it.

 Similarly, rabbits prefer a quiet environment when they’re going to the bathroom and may avoid noise or distractions.
 Additionally, it could simply boil down to a matter of habit; make sure you clean out the litter box regularly and provide plenty of healthy snacks for your bunny to encourage them to do their business where you want them to!